napilab/napi-xcom/src/pages/index.md

 Out team is working hard on the development of:

-- The NapiOS operating system from strach with integrated embedded futures;
+- The NapiOS operating system from scratch with integrated embedded futures;
-- Powerfull API for managing devices with NapiOS;
+- Powerful API for managing devices with NapiOS;
 - Web applications for convenient access to the management interface.

 ### Components of Napi-X